xavierchia/xavierchia.github.io/_posts/2024-01-06-wellbeing-proxies.md

 permalink: wellbeing-proxies
 excerpt:  How many tweetable thoughts did I have today?
 image: /images/default.png
-categories: inner-game
+categories: inner-game, productivity
 ---

 One thing I've learned is that it's difficult to assess my wellbeing unless I make a concious effort.

-I have to regularly pause and check-in with myself.
+I have to regularly check-in with myself.

 How's my body feeling?
 Do I have bags of energy or do I feel sluggish?